Get a free, no obligation personal loan quote with rates as low as 9.99%

 Unlike a hard inquiry, soft credit checks can be legally performed without your permission.

-What Type of Information Shows Up For a Soft Credit Check vs a Hard Credit Check?
+What Type of Information Shows Up For A Soft Credit Check vs A Hard Credit Check?

 A soft credit check provides a basic overview of your credit report and lists your loans, lines of credit, payment history, and collections accounts.
 A hard credit check includes a more comprehensive report, enabling lenders to conduct a more detailed examination.

-Who Performs Hard vs Soft Credit Checks?
+Who Performs Soft Vs Hard Credit Checks In Canada?

 Common Types Of Hard Credit Checks